 Iris modality provides non-contact hygienic personal identification and attendance through iris recognition.
 As evidenced by research, in most clinical research labs where hands and face are covered, an iris-based attendance system is the preferred method for identifying individuals.

 Essentially, hygiene played a critical role in determining which biometric modality the hospitals/clinical research labs would use for patient and staff identification.
 As iris recognition does not require any physical contact with a biometric device, it presents one of the most hygienic options available.
-This way end users are kept safe from spread of germs and illness that could otherwise be a risk when using a contact dependent modality such as fingerprint or palm vein recognition.
-The fact that hospitals and labs continue to adopt iris recognition for identification due to its hygienic, non-contact features raises the question — why not investigating adoption of non-contact biometric identification tools in schools and colleges as well ?
+This way end users are kept safe from the spread of germs and illness that could otherwise be a risk when using a contact-dependent modality such as fingerprint or palm vein recognition.
+The fact that hospitals and labs continue to adopt iris recognition for identification due to its hygienic, non-contact features raises the question — why not investigating the adoption of non-contact biometric identification tools in schools and colleges as well?